Banten Sultanate

 Once a great trading centre in Southeast Asia, especially of pepper, the kingdom reached its apogee in the late 16th and mid-17th centuries.
-By the late 17th century its importance was overshadowed by Batavia, and was finally annexed to Dutch East Indies in 1813.
+By the late 17th century, it was overshadowed by Batavia and was finally annexed to the Dutch East Indies in 1813.

 Its core territory now forms the Indonesian province of Banten.
 Today, in Old Banten, the Great Mosque of Banten is an important destination for tourists and for pilgrims from across Indonesia and from overseas.

 Formation

 Prior to 1526, a settlement called Banten was situated about ten kilometres inland from the coast on the Cibanten River, in what is today a suburb of Serang town.
 It was known as Banten Girang, meaning "Upper Banten" owing to its location.
 This town previously was a native Hindu Sundanese principality that was held under the Kingdom of Sunda.